Table of Contents

 To break it down a bit more, consider the following:

-• When you write a check, the amount is not immediately removed from your checking account.
+• When you write a check, the amount isn’t immediately removed from your checking account.
 The funds still appear as available.
 After all, if you write a check to someone, it may be a while before they deposit the check.

 • The float period begins when a check is deposited.
 The amount is likely to be reflected in the depositing account holder’s balance, although the full amount may not be accessible yet.
-It still may take a few days for it to be processed and cleared.
-During this time, it is known as an outstanding check.
+It still may take several days for it to be processed and cleared through the banking system.
+During this time, it’s considered an outstanding check.

 • At the same time that the check amount is reflected in the payee’s account, it may still appear in the payor’s account until the check is fully processed and the funds are removed.
-The time period between a check being deposited and the funds actually being removed from the account it’s drawn from — when the money can seem to be in two places at once — is called the “float.”
+The time period between when a check is deposited and when the funds are actually debited from the payer’s account and settled through the banking system, when the money can appear to be in two places at once, is called the “float.”

 This “float” period can create problems for the payor, payee, and financial institutions, which you’ll learn more about below.